filcab/SublimeLLDB/README.md

 * `lldb.layout.group.i/o` (1): Index of the group to use for the debugger I/O view

 ### Memory view settings
+No verifications are made on the sizes chosen.
+For best results, `size` should be a multiple of `width`, which should be a multiple of `grouping`.

 * `lldb.view.memory.size` (512): Total number of bytes to show on a “show memory” view
 * `lldb.view.memory.width` (32): Number of bytes to show on each line of a “show memory” view
 * `lldb.view.memory.grouping` (8): Number of bytes to show in each group on a “show memory” view